jevangoh/am93nYOWl400BMxhyHyWhM/ot1j9dc4rdqcs45pcvpho3jgr/help_and_support/ticketing.md

 ## Post submission

-Use the ID assigned to the ticket to keep track of the progress.
+Use the ID assigned to the ticket to keep track of its progress.